lmc-eu/cookie-consent-manager/README.md

 Loading the plugin from CDN or static file is recommended mostly **for static sites without their own build process**.

-Once the plugin is loaded, you need to initialize it using `initLmcCookieConsentManager()` method, optionally providing [configuration parameters](#configuration).
+Once the plugin is loaded, you need to initialize it using `initCookieConsentManager()` method, optionally providing [configuration parameters](#configuration).

 ### Via npm